 A LOC can be secured - if you have assets to offer as collateral this can lower the rate applied to your borrowed funds, but you will not be able to sell these until after your LOC is closed.

 Who can get a Business Line of Credit?

 Eligibility for a business LOC will depend on the lender.
 Banks will often only offer a line of credit to established businesses with a strong trading history.
-However, LOCs issued from non-bank lenders are increasingly popular with all types of businesses, as these lenders often have simplified approval criteria and can offer faster approval on a LOC than banks.
+However, LOCs issued from non-bank lenders are increasingly popular with all types of businesses, as these lenders often have simplified approval criteria and can offer faster approval than banks.

-Qualifying for a business line of credit is relatively simple if you have:
+Qualifying is relatively simple if you have:

 - Been trading for at least 6 months; and

 - Have an ABN (Australian Business Number); and